 When we think of the factors that will bring about a millennial world, we should not forget that we (both Mormons and beyond) are called to take on the identity of Christ and act, according to the scriptures, as saviours on Mount Zion toward our mutual salvation.

-[Thanks for reading!
-You might also like "Messianic Postures Toward Artificial Intelligence".]
+If you like these thoughts, you might also like “Messianic Postures Toward Artificial Intelligence.”